-Bridger provides aerial wildfire surveillance, relief and suppression and aerial firefighting services using next-generation technology and environmentally friendly and sustainable firefighting methods primarily throughout the United States, as well as airframe modification and integration solutions for governmental and commercial customers.
+Bridger provides aerial wildfire surveillance, relief and suppression and aerial firefighting services using next-generation technology and environmentally friendly and sustainable firefighting methods primarily throughout the United States.
 Our mission is to save lives, property and habitats threatened by wildfires, leveraging our high-quality team, specialized aircraft and innovative use of technology and data.
 We are meeting an underserved and growing need for next-generation full-service aerial firefighting platforms.

-Our portfolio is organized across three core offerings:
+Our portfolio is organized across two core offerings:

-- Fire Suppression: Consists of deploying specialized Viking CL-415EAF ("Super Scooper") aircraft to drop large amounts of water quickly and directly on wildfires. - Aerial Surveillance: Consists of providing aerial surveillance via manned ("Air Attack") aircraft for fire suppression aircraft over an incident and providing tactical coordination with the incident commander. - Maintenance Repair: Consists of maintenance and repair services for return-to-service upgrades of the Spanish Scoopers as well as airframe modifications and integration solutions for government and commercial customers.
+- Fire Suppression: Consists of deploying specialized Viking CL-415EAF ("Super Scooper") aircraft to drop large amounts of water quickly and directly on wildfires. - Aerial Surveillance: Consists of providing aerial surveillance via manned ("Air Attack") aircraft for fire suppression aircraft over an incident and providing tactical coordination with the incident commander.